Impeachment lands Sen. Collins in familiar spot: crosshairs

 She has said she wants to follow the Clinton impeachment process and will not decide whether to support calling witnesses until the Trump trial arguments are complete, perhaps in two weeks.
 That means if Schumer, as promised, forces votes Tuesday on calling witnesses, Collins will vote “no” and immediately draw Democratic criticism for squelching needed testimony.

-Democrats facing what seems an uphill climb to grab the Senate majority certainly do want to defeat Collins, one of the more vulnerable GOP incumbents.
+Democrats facing an apparent uphill climb to grab the Senate majority are eager to defeat Collins, one of the more vulnerable GOP incumbents.
 They hope to erode her support in narrowly divided Maine by emphasizing her vote for Kavanaugh, for a $1.5 trillion tax bill that disproportionately helped corporations and high-earning people and, if she opposes witnesses or votes to acquit Trump, on impeachment.

-Some groups that have backed Collins’ past reelections have come out against her or stayed silent.
+Some groups that have worked with Collins in the past have come out against her or stayed silent.

+Margot Milliken, who leads the Maine Planned Parenthood’s political arm, wrote an op-ed in Saturday’s Portland Press Herald saying the group “can no longer” trust Collins on women’s health issues.
+Planned Parenthood honored Collins in 2017 as a “champion” on the topic.

 NARAL Pro-Choice America and the League of Conservation Voters have endorsed Sara Gideon, speaker of the Maine House and leading contender for the Democratic Senate nomination.

 “When the stakes have never been higher and when we have never needed her more during the Trump era, we have been disappointed on far too many occasions,” said the League of Conservation Voters’ top lobbyist, Tiernan Sittenfeld.
 She cited Collins’ support for the tax bill, which opened federal lands in Alaska to mineral drilling, and her vote for the conservative Kavanaugh.